oliverblum/finalCapstone/README.md

 - delete books from the database
 - search the database to find a specific book.

-Database is of the following form:

-id	    Title	                                  Author	       Qty 3001	A Tale of Two Cities	                  Charles Dickens  30 3002	Harry Potter and the Philosopher's Stone  J.K.
-Rowling     40 3003	The Lion the Witch and the Wardrobe	      C. S. Lewis      25 3004	The Lord of the Rings J.R.R Tolkien	      J.R.R Tolkien    37 3005	Alice in Wonderland	                      Lewis Carroll	   12

 Installation:
 make sure you have the tabulate library installed by doing the following:
  - Type CMD in the search bar and open the Command Prompt application.